kabirkbr/digitalWoVnotes/_posts/2015-05-27-cognitive_development.markdown

 ---
 layout: post
-title: cognitive development explained (a little bit)
+title: cognitive development explained (just a little bit)
 ---

 The theory of cognitive development was developed largely in late sixties-early seventies in the context of child development[^1],[^2].

-Later in eighties expanded to cover the whole life of an individual [^3].
+Later in eighties it was expanded to cover the whole lifetime of an individual [^3].

 We generalize the framework to explain the development of living cognitive systems in general (i.e. humans, societies, artificial intelligences ...)[^4].